akrumel/f.lux/examples/f.lux-counter/README.md

 * counter - shadowed by CounterProperty.
 This state property maintains the counter value and whether the counter is currently running.
 This property demonstrates how to tie into the Property life-cycle and maintain transient state using instance variables.
 * log - shadowed by CounterLogProperty.
-This state maintains an array that lists when the counter was started, stopped, and reset.
-The log property demonstrates how to use a shadow literal to create a property, removing the need to subclass a Property class and using the decorators.
+This state maintains a list of log entries describing when the counter was started, stopped, and reset.
+The log property demonstrates how to use a shadow literal to createa property, removing the need for subclassing a Property or Shadow class.

 Two data components provide the shadow models for the store's state: